madeyexz/inline_annotation_extension/README.md

 ## Overview

-Innline Annotation is a Chrome extension that enhances readability by automatically adding concise, parenthetical explanations to specialized terms in web content.
-It's designed to make complex content more accessible by providing instant, contextual definitions while preserving the original text flow.
+Innline Annotation is a Chrome extension that automatically adds brief explanations in parentheses after technical or specialized terms while you browse the web.
+It makes complex content instantly more understandable without changing the original text structure or requiring you to leave the page.

 > [!EXAMPLE]